All Guides

 General US Airline Requirements

-• Firearms must be unloaded and in a hard-sided, locked case that only YOU have the key/combination to
+• Firearms must be unloaded and transported in locked hard-sided checked baggage.

 International Flight Considerations